-The system dynamics approach assumes that ample time is required for a system to undergo changes (Meadows, 2008) and is thus a different approach to describe and interpret the mechanism of the ubiquitously long-term and slow variations of the hydrological system.
+The system dynamics approach assumes that ample time is required for a system to undergo changes (Meadows, 2008) and is thus a different approach to describe and interpret the mechanism of the ubiquitously long-term and slow variations of the

+- 75 hydrological system.
 Different from the conventional viewpoint postulating that the dynamics of a system are primarily driven by exogenous variables, the system dynamics approach seeks explanations of endogenous structure for the often complex, difficult-to-understand dynamics and "behaviors" (Forrester, 1968).
 This is because, on one hand, stocks generally change slowly, thus can act as delays, lags, buffers or shock absorbers in the system (Meadows, 2008).
-This characteristic is also prominent in hydrological system and has been built in conventional hydrological models using various stocks (soil moisture/groundwater/lakes) leading to description of some slow hydrological dynamics (O'Connell et al., 2016).
+This characteristic is also prominent in hydrological system and has been described by conventional hydrological models using various stocks - 80 (soil moisture/groundwater/lakes) leading to some slow hydrological dynamics (O'Connell et al., 2016).
 On the other hand, stocks are complexly linked with other even competing feedback loops operating simultaneously, creating counteracting and compensating pressures in response to exogenous disturbances (Richardson, 2020).
 Therefore, exogenous drivers might not be able to explain and anticipate a system's main pattern of behaviors, as the cause and the effect are often distant in time and space in dynamically complex systems (Davis, 2003).
-However, the complexity of linking structure among stocks has never been, well recognized in conventional hydrological models, which often link these stocks simply and sequentially.
-The fact that stocks usually operate at different time scales further increase the complexity of linking structure among stocks in a hydrological system.
-In spite of the wide application of system dynamics in different areas (Wiener, 1948; Zera, 2002; Hofkirchner and Schafranek, 2011; Seth and Bayne, 2022), including land use dynamics (Lauf et al., 2012) and water management (Bai et al., 2021; Simonovic, 2020) in which natural system only plays a minor role, to our knowledge, the concept has rarely been used in hydrology under natural conditions.
-System dynamics approach may thus open a new avenue to understand the mechanisms of long-term and slow dynamics of hydrological system.
+However, the complexity of linkage structure among stocks was not - 85 well recognized in conventional hydrological models, which often link these stocks simply and sequentially.
+The fact that stocks usually operate at different time scales further increase the complexity of linkage structure among stocks in a hydrological system.
+In spite of the wide application of system dynamics in different areas (Wiener, 1948; Zera, 2002; Hofkirchner and Schafranek, 2011; Seth and Bayne, 2022), including land use dynamics (Lauf et al., 2012) and water management (Bai et al., 2021; Simonovic, 2020) in which natural system only plays a minor role, to our knowledge, the concept has not been used in hydrology under natural conditions.
+System dynamics approach may thus open a new avenue to - understand the mechanisms of long-term and slow dynamics of hydrological system.

-By means of the system dynamics approach, the main aim of this paper was two-fold, to 1) seek the explanation of endogenous linking structure among stocks for the long-term and slow hydrological dynamics with a case study, and 2) test the ability of the endogenous linking structure for (re)producing and predicting long-term and slow hydrological dynamics.
-To make the discussion clearer, the "long-term" is constrained to the following.
+By means of system dynamics approach, the main aim of this paper was two-fold, to 1) seek the explanation of endogenous linkage structure among stocks for the long-term and slow hydrological dynamics with a case study, and 2) test the ability of the endogenous linkage structure for (re)producing and predicting long-term and slow hydrological dynamics.
+To make the

+- 95 discussion clearer, the "long-term" is constrained.
 As a complex system, a hydrological system comprises multiple hierarchies.
 Each hierarchy is governed by a distinct mechanism and produces fluctuations/cycles at certain time scale.
-Notably, the time series yielded at each hierarchy can be considered "long-term" or "slow" compared to its predecessor.
-Here, we define that low hierarchy corresponds to intra-annual scale, high hierarchy corresponds to inter-annual scale, high hierarchy corresponds to inter-annual scale, high hierarchy corresponds to inter-decadal scale.
-This definition has been inspired by a previous study which result showed that a clayey-soil catchment tend to exhibit higher flow in the short term but less discharge in the long
+Notably, the time series yielded at each hierarch can be considered as "long-term" or "slow" compared to its predecessor.
+Here, we define that the low hierarchy corresponds to sub-year scale, the high hierarchy corresponds to interannual scale, and the even higher hierarchy corresponds to decadal scale.
+This definition has been inspired by a previous study which - 100 result showed that a clayey-soil catchment tend to exhibit higher flow in the short term but less discharge in the long term than its sandstone counterpart, indicating distinct underlying mechanisms to control streamflow generation at different hierarchies/time scales (Xiao et al., 2019), as well as a study which proposed a fill-spill phenomena across scales (McDonnell et al., 2021).
+Considering the objectives of this study and the data span, we specify the "long-term" as interannual to decadal scales.